 A Few Airline Precautions

-The risk of contracting the virus (or any other illness) on an airplane is reduced by the cleaning methods — many airlines are letting passengers know that cabins are scrubbed and cleaned regularly with anti-microbial disinfectants.
-Other airlines are instituting deplaning and boarding methods to help avoid crowding.
-Some airlines allow passengers to switch to a less crowded flight if they prefer.
+The risk of contracting the virus (or any other illness) on an airplane is reduced by the cleaning methods — many airlines are letting passengers know that cabins are scrubbed and cleaned regularly with anti-microbial disinfectants. .
 There are also some passenger requirements to know about that add to these safety measures.

 It's recommended that you research the airlines and airports you're flying with to check you're comfortable with the measures taken to reduce the risk of infection while flying.

-For example, you can check here for Delta's policies which outline the specifics like how they are sanitizing their aircrafts.
+For example, you can check here for Delta's policies which outline the specifics like how they are sanitizing their aircraft in their "safer travel" section of their FAQ.
 You can take a peek at what certain airlines are doing specifically for their passengers by doing a quick search for the airline you have in mind.

-The San Jose Costa Rica airport is also broadcasting their safety measures and put out a helpful video for tourists to help them know what to expect upon arrival.
+The San Jose Costa Rica airport is also broadcasting their safety measures and putting out a helpful video for tourists to help them know what to expect upon arrival.

 Know The Passenger Requirements